IshKevin/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 $ 12-combination contain script for .......<br>
 $ 13-print_float contain script that print two number <br>
 $ 100-decimal_to_hexadecimal script that change from decimal to hexidecimal<br>
+$ 101-rot13 contain script to decod using rot13<br>